-Howard R. Wolf is a professor emeritus of English and a senior fellow at SUNY-Buffalo and the author of three memoirs, a novel (Broadway Serenade), personal essays, and many short stories.
-A Fulbright Scholar in Turkey and South Africa, he worked towards putting together a collection of stories, Exiles by Starlight, and a play, Home at the End of the Day.
-Mr. Wolf is a graduate of Horace Mann School, Amherst College (BA), Columbia (MA), and The University of Michigan (PhD) where he won a Hopwood for fiction.
-He lives in Amherst, NY, where he writes and cultivates a small garden.
+Howard R. Wolf (1936-2023) was a professor emeritus of English and a senior fellow at SUNY-Buffalo and the author of three memoirs, a novel (Broadway Serenade), personal essays, and many short stories.
+A Fulbright Scholar in Turkey and South Africa, he worked toward putting together a collection of stories, Exiles by Starlight, and a play, Home at the End of the Day during his 2016 residency.
+Mr. Wolf was a graduate of Horace Mann School, Amherst College (BA), Columbia (MA), and The University of Michigan (PhD) where he won a Hopwood for fiction.

 ONE DAY AT THE END OF HIS WORLD